THE CEMENT MIXER 'MURDER'

 Tippett was also struck by the position of Lee’s arm, shoulder and head.
 He was a “large man … trapped in a very small gap and I was confused as to how he could have got into a gap so small.”

 Essex police were the last emergency service to arrive at Baldwins Farm, whose owners were well known.
-Officers came in numbers, including senior detectives, but with a mindset that it was an accident.
+Officers came in numbers, including senior detectives, but with a mindset that it was an accident and no real investigation plan for examining it as a suspicious death.

 Like clockwork every day more or less for the last nineteen years, Les Balkwell and his wife Jackie wake up at 4.45am.